eserranoj316/CarND-Behavioral-Cloning-P3/README.md

-** SDC Behavioral Cloning Project 3
+**Behavrioal Cloning Project**

-# The goals / steps of this project are the following:
+The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set